Alfred White Franklin: Appointments

-He was elected a fellow of the Royal College of Physicians in 1942, followed three years later by his appointment as physician to the children's department at St Bartholomew's Hospital, of which he became head in 1965.
+Franklin was elected a fellow of the Royal College of Physicians in 1942, followed three years later by his appointment as physician to the children's department at St Bartholomew's Hospital, of which he became head in 1965.
 Franklin held his teaching sessions in the hospital ward playrooms and was described in Munk's Roll as having an "intuitive understanding of the problems and distress, both emotional and practical, suffered by the family of a sick – perhaps mortally – or handicapped child".

-Franklin was a member of the college council from 1966 to 1969, president of the British Paediatric Association from 1968 to 1969 and president of the British Society for Medical History from 1974 to 1976.
+Franklin was a member of the college council from 1966 to 1969, President of the British Paediatric Association from 1968 to 1969 and President of the British Society for Medical History from 1974 to 1976.
 Between 1970 and 1978, he was Deputy Chairman of the Attendance Allowance Board of the Department of Health and Social Security.
-Later, he became president of the International Society for the Prevention of Child Abuse and Neglect from 1981 to 1982.
+Later, he became President of the International Society for the Prevention of Child Abuse and Neglect from 1981 to 1982.

-Franklin was Osler orator in 1971 and he remained in close contact with the Osler Library of the History of Medicine at the McGill University, Montreal.
+Franklin was Osler Orator in 1971 and he remained in close contact with the Osler Library of the History of Medicine at McGill University, Montreal.
 He later wrote a biography of William Osler.

 Child protection

 Franklin was one of the first to recognise that child abuse was much more common and serious in the United Kingdom than the public realised and that the cooperation between the different professions involved was inadequate.
 Franklin argued that perpetrators of child abuse could only be stopped if, like sufferers from leprosy and venereal disease in the past, society allowed them to come into the open.
 His approach was instrumental in bringing together doctors, social workers and lawyers to coordinate investigations into child abuse.
-He established a working party that initiated the Tunbridge Wells Study Group in 1973, a small interdisciplinary group that sowed the seed of the now large British Association for the Study and Prevention of Child Abuse and Neglect. and the subsequent historical landmark book, Concerning Child Abuse.
+He established a working party that initiated the Tunbridge Wells Study Group in 1973, a small interdisciplinary group that sowed the seed of the now large British Association for the Study and Prevention of Child Abuse and Neglect and the subsequent historical landmark book, Concerning Child Abuse.

+Dyslexia

+Franklin was, for a number of years, Chairman of the Invalid Children's Aid Association.
+During this time, he became interested in 'word-blindness', or dyslexia, as it became known, and was amongst the first specifically to recognise this condition and the problems associated with it.
+His interest became the subject of two books (referenced under 'Selected publications' below), Word-blindness or specific developmental dyslexia and, co-authored with Sandhya Naidoo, Assessment and teaching of dyslexic children.

+Family

+In 1943, Franklin married Ann Grizel Vaisey, daughter of an Anglican clergyman who had died in 1933, and Dorothy May (nee Whatmore).

+Alfred and Ann had four children, two daughters and two sons.

+The family lived in Northaw, Hertfordshire.